-In 2010/11, the budgeted establishment for firefighters was approximately 1,000 firefighters.
-The 2019/20 approved establishment is 642, a reduction of -358 or -36%.
-Over the same period, support staff have reduced from 425 to 285 a reduction of -140 or -33%.
+In 2010/11, the budgeted establishment for firefighters was approximately 1,000 firefighters compared to the 642 FTE in the 2020/21 establishment, a reduction of -358 or -36%.
+Over the same period, support staff have reduced from 425 to

+287 a reduction of -138 or -32%.
 The loss of support posts has an impact on the front line as some of these post reductions carried out fire prevention and response work within the Merseyside community.

-Following the approval of the IRMP supplement, the Authority has moved to an operational response model that had 30 fire appliances available day and night (a combination of Wholetime and Retained).
-This was an increase on the 26 proposed in the original 2017/20 IRMP.
-In practical terms, this will mean that during the day the Authority will have 27 appliances immediately available with a further 3 available within 30 minutes.
+Following the approval of the 2019-21 IRMP supplement, the Authority moved to an operational response model that had 30 fire appliances available day and night (a combination of whole-time and retained).
+This was an increase on the 26 proposed in the original 2017-20 IRMP.
+In practical terms, this will mean that during the day the Authority will have 27 appliances immediately available with a further three available within 30 minutes.
 Ten years ago, the Authority had 42 appliances, which were crewed on 24-hour immediate response.

 Prior to 2015, the Authority had 26 permanently crewed community fire stations.
-Following the closure and merger of a number of stations, the number fell to 23 and by the end of 2020 this will reduce to 22.
+Following the closure and merger of a number of stations, the number fell to 22 by the end of 2020/21.
 The planned 22 stations will incorporate a variety of duty systems and will reflect the operational model described in the previous paragraph.
 These stations act as hubs for providing services to our communities.
 In addition to the community fire stations, the Authority has a Water Rescue Unit, a Training and Development Academy, a Headquarters and an Operational Workshop/Stores.